What is fiber TV?

 Which providers offer fiber TV?

-There are four providers that currently offer fiber television: in this article, we discuss AT&T, Frontier, and CenturyLink.
+There are a few providers that currently offer fiber television: in this article, we discuss AT&T and Frontier.
 We’ve compared them in a handy chart for you below.
 Prices can vary widely based on the number of channels you subscribe to and if you bundle with an internet plan.
 We’ll also highlight each provider’s most notable TV and bundle packages.

 |Customer Satisfaction||Price per Month||Channels||DVR||Notable Feature||View Plans|